AIS-Bonn/opt_control/README.md

 Should global acceleration be compensated?

 ### b_sync_V
 Should the velocity of faster axes be reduced to synchronize with the slowest axis.
-When both, b_sync_V and b_sync_A are switched on, the trajectory with the smallest deviation from the time-optimal trajectory is chosen.
+When both, b_sync_V and b_sync_A are switched on (and b_sync_W switched off), the trajectory with the smallest deviation from the time-optimal trajectory is chosen.

 ### b_sync_A
 Should the acceleration of faster axes be reduced to synchronize with the slowest axis?
-When both, b_sync_V and b_sync_A are switched on, the trajectory with the smallest deviation from the time-optimal trajectory is chosen.
+When both, b_sync_V and b_sync_A are switched on (and b_sync_W switched off), the trajectory with the smallest deviation from the time-optimal trajectory is chosen.

 ### b_sync_W
 Should all axes be synchronized by waiting?
 This means that faster axes wait before starting or after finishing at the waypoint for the slowest axis.
 This only works when waypoint velocity and acceleration is zero of either the start- or target waypoint.
+This setting superceeds b_sync_V and b_sync_A, since it is computationally much cheaper.
+So when b_sync_W is true, the settings of b_sync_V and b_sync_A are ignored and it is synchronized by waiting.

 ### b_rotate
 Rotate the axes so that the x-axis points into the direction of movement between waypoints.
 This only makes sense with more than one axis.
 Considering a 3-dimensional trajectory (x,y,z), the coordinate system is rotated about the z-axis.